parnoldx/mail/README.md

 * Helpful stuff
   * Rename email threads -> possible with IMAP
-  * Not sure if merging is possible -> TODO
+  * Not sure if merging is possible -> TODO check
   * Notification are Opt-in for all except the Important category
   * Replace a to big attachment with a link and upload it to some service - Call a script standard https://transfer.sh/ but so can be customized
   * Check if it's is possible to replicate a note feature.
 Usecase.
 Email thread -> Phone Conversation -> Add notes to the corresponding topic
   * Get rid of those annoying email signatures in threads - https://github.com/mailgun/talon

 * Technology
-  * Just using evolution data server or https://github.com/jstedfast/MailKit if I do windows - gives all imap stuff.
+  * Just using evolution data server or https://github.com/jstedfast/MailKit if I do windows - gives all IMAP stuff.
   * Additional must be the **filter rules of the mail provider be changeable per IMAP**.
 Possible with OX and will be target. https://tools.ietf.org/html/rfc5466#section-3.2 https://kb.mailbox.org/m/mobile.action#page/1181544
-  * If it's feasible to use a Trackingpixel blocker do it.
-Maybe something like https://github.com/stefanXO/PixelBlock - Investigate
+  * If it's feasible to use a Trackingpixel blocker, do it.
+Maybe something like https://github.com/stefanXO/PixelBlock - TODO Investigate